brnhaze/Portfolio/README.md

 - Description:

-<center> Explore whether certain player positions tend to receive more penalties than others.
-Analyzing the distribution of penalties based on player positions to identify any patterns or tendencies. </center>
+  Explore whether certain player positions tend to receive more penalties than others.
+Analyzing the distribution of penalties based on player positions to identify any patterns or tendencies.

 - Technologies Used:
   - Kaggle